 For misdemeanor cases, FTA penalties include up to $1,000 and six months in jail.
 For felony cases, penalties include up to three years in jail and up to $5,000 (or up to $10,000 if you had posted bail).

 If you are arrested on a bench warrant, you may be able to get released right away by posting bail.
-Though certain bench warrants are “no bail,” which means you have to appear before a judge before you can be released.1
+Certain bench warrants are “no bail,” meaning you have to appear before a judge before you can be released.1